appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 For one, let's suppose that I have an ideological problem with Microsoft pushing its proprietary editor.
 By using the open source counterpart, I'm still helping it _extend_ the open source with their ideological approach (of "just use VSCode").
 I'm cutting out the telemetry, true, but I'm also given the impression that the proprietary extensions make this an incomplete package.
-Nobody mentions the VSCrhappium, they mention VSChrap support.
+Nobody mentions the VSChrappium, they mention VSChrap support.
 And the greatest thing about it, is that the licensing terms mean that if you contribute code to the project, they can take it and add my code (that was contributed to VSChrappium) and it to the proprietary counter-part.

 If you care about free software, and like to use VSChrap, then